Me and anxiety have always been old friends.

 This is potently healing, for the entire endocrine system (meaning all other hormonal glands, including the adrenals, thyroid, and more).

-It has now been scientifically proven that diaphragmatic breathing is the most effective way to clear and regulate cortisol (another stress hormone that significantly influences anxiety states).
-I know that it is via the regulation of these two hormones, that yoga was able to significantly improve my own anxiety symptoms.
+It has now been scientifically proven that diaphragmatic breathing is the most effective way to clear and regulate cortisol.
+I know that it is via the regulation of these stress hormones, that yoga was able to significantly improve my own anxiety symptoms.

 When I go on holiday, I often let go of my yoga practice, because I’m out of routine.
 What I find, is that by the end of my most of my holidays, I’m actually more anxious than I was before I left!
 Everything about my anxiety symptoms points to me needing yoga, as a daily part of my life.